Is Compression Really Linear with Code Intelligence?: Code Compression as Code Intelligence

 \subsubsection{Sliding Window BPC}

 A critical yet frequently overlooked factor in vanilla BPC evaluation lies in the heterogeneity of models' context window lengths $W$.
 Previous practices often simply truncate validation samples exceeding $W$, thereby discarding cross-chunk contextual dependencies and introducing bias when comparing models with divergent context length.
-To address this, we propose a sliding window protocol with stride adaptation for precise BPC calculation, as shown in Algorithm~\ref{alg:sliding_window_bpc}.
+To address this, we propose a sliding window protocol with stride adaptation for precise BPC calculation.
 For each input data sequence, we employ a sliding window with window size W and stride W/4 to compute logprobs.
 With the exception of fully retaining logprobs from the initial window, subsequent computations preserve only the non-overlapping segment at the window's trailing edge (length = stride size W/4).
 This strategic retention mechanism approximates contextual relationships while achieving computational efficiency equivalent to 7/8 of the full context length utilization of the original model.

 The adjusted sliding window BPC metric is formalized as:

 where $\mathbb{I}_{\text{valid}(i)}$ masks positions outside stride-aligned computation zones except for the initial window, and $V = W/4 $ ensures a moderate stride length.